lelea2/Algorithm/theory/bigdata/data-interview-question.md

 - the rest tails, 10-(10-n) = n tails.

 Pile A has n heads, and pile B has n tails; So we know that there are always the same number of heads in pile A as there are tails in pile B. Flip over all the coins in pile B. We now have the same number of heads in both piles.

+### 4. You have a bag containing an unlimited amount of tennis   balls and five boxes which you are trying to throw then into.
+For every throw you are guaranteed to get a ball in one box.
+What is the minimum probability of getting 11 balls in any one box.

+* **Best case:** you throw 11 balls and by chance they all end up in just one of the boxes.
+So the best case scenario requires 11 throws.

+* **Worst case:** Your throws go one box after the other, i.e., first throw; box 1, second throw; box 2,...
+6th throw in box 1.
+In such case, you throw 10 balls into each box and then the 51st throw will ensure that one of the boxes does have 11 balls in it.